beaverbuilder/documentation/docs/beaver-themer/about-this-release.md

 ### The Events Calendar: single event class

-For Themer Singular layouts the `tribe-events-single` class is added to the HTML output for single event pages.
+For Themer Singular layouts, the `tribe-events-single` class is added to the HTML output for single event pages.
 This is useful if you want to add custom CSS to single event pages.

 ## Field connection enhancements